-Reduce Inflammation: 6 Best Naturally Anti-Inflammatory Foods
+Reduce Inflammation ➤ 6 Best Natural Anti-Inflammatory Foods

+Despite having seemingly little in common, Crohn’s disease, rheumatoid arthritis, gastritis, depression, cancer, and asthma all share one common trait: they may be caused or worsened by inflammation.
 And while inflammation can sometimes be good – like when it’s helping your body fight an infection, for example – chronic inflammation can lead to long-term health problems, including the ones I just mentioned.
 In fact, research has shown that inflammation is at the root of most diseases.

 Top 6 Anti-Inflammatory Foods

-Quercetin is a powerful antioxidant that helps fight inflammation, and it’s prominent in blueberries.
+Quercetin (= plant pigment) is considered a powerful antioxidant that helps fight inflammation, and it’s prominent in blueberries.
 In fact, blueberries are full of antioxidants.
-One study found that the bright little fruit not only beat out blackberries and strawberries for having the most antioxidants, but it also had more types of antioxidants, thus providing a wide range of anti-inflammatory protection each time you eat a handful.(1)
+One study found that the bright little fruit not only beat out blackberries and strawberries for having the most antioxidants, but it also had more types of antioxidants, thus providing a wide range of anti-inflammatory protection each time you eat a handful.(3)

 Combine both #1 and #2 by whipping up this Blueberry & Kale Smoothie for breakfast or midday snack.